DAP-Lab/hindustani_raga_dataset_processing/README.md

 ### Part 2: Velocity and Acceleration Estimation

 We discuss here how we estimate the velocities and acceleration profiles of the joints of interest using the extracted keypoints from OpenPose or VideoPose3D.
-A smoothened derivative is computed on the 2D / 3D joint position time series using convolution with a biphasic filter \cite{hermes1990vowel,rao2020structural}.
+A smoothened derivative is computed on the 2D / 3D joint position time series using convolution with a biphasic filter.
 We choose a smoothened derivative with controllable smoothing parameters to be able to control the velocity and acceleration profiles.
 We find that using a 101-point filter achieves a lowpass filtering of about 2 Hz, giving a sufficiently smooth and physiologically plausible movement acceleration profile.

 ![image](https://github.com/sujoyrc/hindustani_raga_dataset_processing/assets/8533584/be669afe-b153-47a0-9cd3-aaacaaaaba5b)